Middle School (6-8)

-Computer Technology, Music, Physical Education, Art, Science Lab, Health & Wellness, and Study Hall are additionally added to the weekly schedule.
+Computer Technology, Library, Music, Physical Education, Art, Science Lab, Health & Wellness, and Study Hall are offered throughout the year.

 Religion is taught on a daily basis.
 Students attend Mass together each Wednesday, on Holy days and celebrate the Sacrament of Penance in Advent and Lent.
 Students prepare special programs for our liturgies and participate as servers, lectors, and vocalists.